sleeptoken/zettelkasten/Footprinting & Reconnaissance.md

 ### Social networking sites

-Attackers use social media as a medium to perform social engineering attacks
+Attackers use social media as a medium to perform social engineering attacks `sherlock` - search websites with a target username - available via cli [Social Searcher](https://www.social-searcher.com/)search for content on social networks in real time
 #### LinkedIn

 use `theHarvester` tool to perform enumeration on LinkedIn